CartoDB/airship/docs/guides/02-content.md

 ## Styles
 Airship styles are split into several folders to allow importing the whole bundle or each style separately, aiming to give flexibility and the possibility to reduce the size of the application's final bundle.

-Styles are provided in two different flavours:
+**Styles are provided in two different flavours:**
-- SASS: raw uncompiled styles to process on the build process, allowing you to modify variables and customize Airship styles.
+- **SASS**: raw uncompiled styles to process on the build process, allowing you to modify variables and customize Airship styles.
-- CSS: plain CSS styles to import in your bundle or your HTML directly avoiding the build step.
+- **CSS**: plain CSS styles to import in your bundle or your HTML directly avoiding the build step.

 We follow the same directory scaffolding in both cases, whether they are SASS styles or CSS styles.
 The root directory for each flavour is:
 - CSS: `@carto/airship-style/dist/{path}`